Nintendo is expanding the multimedia functions of the 3DS --

 trailers for upcoming films, starting with the trailer for this summer's Green

 Mario's coming to the 3DS.
-"We're offering studios a distribution vehicle to a large

 and motivated user base to promote their upcoming releases in 3D without the